News & Events

 A noisy, intermediate-scale and fun quantum endeavour

-For this year's Wolfgang Pauli Lecture, John Preskill offered a crash course on quantum information science, from entanglement to error correction for quantum computing.
+For this year's Wolfgang Pauli Lectures, John Preskill offered a crash course on quantum information science, from entanglement to error correction for quantum computing.

 Fifteen professors appointed